frederic-perez/AmE-dictionary/data/idioms.md

 __not as black as you are painted__ _informal_ If someone is not as black as they are painted, they are not as bad as people generally consider them to be. _“I’m really not as black as I’m painted,” he said pointedly._
 __not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
+__not get a wink of sleep__ To not get any sleep. _Our newborn son is rather colicky, so my wife and I haven’t gotten a wink of sleep the last few nights._
 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._
 __not have a cent to your name__ If someone doesn’t have a penny to their name or doesn’t have a cent to their name, they are poor. _He never had a penny to his name while he was with me._
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.